Police: Bystander with gun kills restaurant shooter in Oklahoma City

 A suspected gunman was fatally shot by an armed bystander after opening fire on an Oklahoma City restaurant Thursday evening, according to police.

-Oklahoma City police said a man with a gun walked into a popular restaurant, Louie's, near Lake Hefner and shot two people.
-Two other people were also injured, police say.
-A bystander with a pistol then confronted the shooter and fatally shot him, according to OKCPD.
+Oklahoma City police said a man with a gun walked into a popular restaurant, Louie's On The Lake, near Lake Hefner and shot two people.
+A bystander with a pistol then confronted the shooter and fatally shot him in the parking lot, according to OKCPD.

+The two victims, a woman and a female juvenile, have been taken to the hospital but are expected to survive, police said.
+A man also broke his arm while trying to escape, and a fourth person suffered a minor injury, although police said it wasn't clear how it occurred.

+A family member told KOCO-TV that her daughter and 12-year-old granddaughter were shot while entering the restaurant for the girl's birthday dinner.
+Authorities have not identified the injured patrons.

+"We have no reason to believe this is a terrorist type of incident," Capt.
+Bo Matthews, a police spokesman said.

 OKCPD said there was no longer an active threat at the scene near the Britton/Hefner Parkway just after 7 p.m.
-Roads are shut down near Lake Hefner as authorities investigate.
+Roads were shut down near Lake Hefner as authorities investigate and interview about 100 eyewitnesses.

 Mayor David Holt said in a tweet that he is in touch with the Oklahoma City police chief and city manager.
 He encouraged residents to avoid the area.